wenjian80/stackedit/readme.md.md

 1. **This script run on on master node ONLY.**
 2. **You need to make change to the below before running the script**
-3. This script will create a job inside k8 to create the necessary files in the shared storage. it make use of create-domain.sh  to generate the yaml files.
+3. This script will create a job inside k8 to create the necessary files in the shared storage. it make use of create-domain.sh  to generate the yaml files in weblogic-domains folder under /home/opc/soak8_lab/scripts/weblogic-domains

 ## **Change the database vcn name**
 1. Open up [create-domain-inputs.yaml)](https://github.com/wenjian80/soak8_labs/blob/main/scripts/create-domain-inputs.yaml), you need to replace the vcn domain naming with the naming you have jot down in your labinfo.txt.